ckumar1/smart-fridge-android/README.md

 7. Application will be run on the emulator

 While running the application (Iteration 1 build):

 1. Login / register functionality not implemented.
 Just hit login to create a new session and be taken to the main activity.

-2. Main navigation tabs (Food, Recipes, Settings) will not work in the following scenarios:
-Add food, add recipe, view food, view recipe.
+2. Main navigation tabs (Food, Recipes, Settings) will not work in the following scenarios Add food, add recipe, view food, view recipe.

+3. Change password is not implemented in this iteration.

+If you have any issues and need to get a hold of one of use, you may contact Carl Pratt at carl.pratt.13@gmail.com